attila-bulenda/AirlineBookingSystem/README.md

     Persistent log events are published into a dedicated error stream

 This enables tracing and debugging of runtime issues in a centralized way.

+## 📬 Postman Collection

+A full-featured Postman collection is included in the project for testing and interacting with all APIs in the AirlineBookingSystem — including users, flights, bookings, and invoices.
+▶️ How to Use

+    Import the Collection in Postman

+        Download the collection file:
+        📥 postman_collection.json

+        In Postman:
+        File → Import → Select the .json file
+        Or drag and drop it into the Postman app.

+    Authentication Setup

+        Use the Login user or Login admin request to retrieve a JWT token.

+        Set the token as a Bearer Token in the Authorization tab of each request, or store it as a variable named jwt_token in a Postman environment.

+    Environment (Optional)
+    You can configure a Postman environment to simplify reusing the API base URLs and token.

+Explore the APIs

+The collection includes ready-to-run examples for:

+    🧑 Users API (register, login, profile, deletion)

+    ✈️ Flights API (view, create, update, delete flights)

+    📘 Bookings API (CRUD operations)

+    💸 Invoices API (create and retrieve invoices)

 ## 🚀 Running the Project